sonatype-nexus-community/scan-gradle-plugin/README.md

     // For projects using multiple custom variants for the release distribution, a Map can be set with the attributes names and values to match the specific variant.
-See more at the section "How to Deal with Multiple Release Variants" below in this doc. variantAttributes = ['com.android.build.api.attributes.ProductFlavor:version': 'prod', 'other.attribute': 'other value'] // Optional, use it only when the plugin can't match a variant on its own
+See more at the section "How to Deal with Multiple Release Variants" below in this doc. variantAttributes = ['com.android.build.api.attributes.ProductFlavor:version': 'prod', 'other.attribute': 'other value'] // Optional, use it only when the plugin can't match a variant on its own scanTargets = ['package-lock.json', '**/*.lock'] // Optional.
+Ant-like glob patterns for relative paths (to the project's folder) to select additional files to be scanned and evaluated.
 }
 ```